 One person fits into each of the sleeping pods, and 2 additional persons can fit in the gazebo part of the bivvy.
 If there are only two anglers, the gazebo can be used as a shared cooking and storage area.

 The gazebo part measures a stunning 330cm x 330cm x 220cm, and the two seperate sleeping pods measure 170cm x 220cm x 170cm.

-The two minuses with this bivvy are that is is rather heavy (17.2kg + 9.5kg + 9.5kg) and, at a whopping £1000, it costs roughly twice as much as the Euro XL.
+The two cons with this bivvy are that is rather heavy (17.2kg + 9.5kg + 9.5kg) and, at a whopping £1000, it costs roughly twice as much as the Euro XL.